thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

     return cropped_rotation_img
 ```

-This uses `scnd.interpolation.rotate(img, angle)` to rotate an image array a specificed number of degrees, and then essentiallyencases that rotated image inside the smallest black rectangle that will fit around it:
+This uses `scnd.interpolation.rotate(img, angle)` to rotate an image array a specificed number of degrees, and then essentially encases that rotated image inside the smallest black rectangle that will fit around it:

 ![A rotated image.][rotated_img]

 The new data was rotated based on an angle chosen randomly from a  Gaussian distribution centered at zero, with a standard deviation of 7 degrees.
 This is to ensure that the majority of the additional images would be extremely similar to their originals, with a few larger rotations mixed in for variance and reducing the possibility of overfitting.
+This new set of rotated data was then concatenated into the total dataset:

-If I was using a CPU I'd put Batch size lower, but working with AWS GPU I moved it up to 256.
-A batch size of 256 allows for a more general
+![Bar plot of data set after adding rotational images][bar_after_rot]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+My final model added dropout layers to the LeNet architecture, and slightly adjusted that parameters for processing color images (LeNet is built for grayscale):

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|